X2 (film): Cast

-Additionally, Daniel Cudmore portrayed Peter Rasputin / Colossus: a mutant with the ability to turn his body into metal, the character's importance was reduced to a cameo, Michael Reid MacKay portrayed Jason 143, William Stryker's son who had the ability to create illusions.
-Keely Purvis portrayed the little girl whom Jason used as an avatar when controlling Xavier.
-Cotter Smith portrayed US President McKenna.
-Cameo appearances include Katie Stuart as Kitty Pryde, Bryce Hodgson as Artie, Kea Wong as Jubilation Lee / Jubilee, Steve Bacic as Dr. Hank McCoy and Shauna Kain as Theresa Rourke / Siryn.
+Additionally, Daniel Cudmore portrayed Peter Rasputin / Colossus: a mutant with the ability to turn his body into metal, the character's importance was reduced to a cameo, Michael Reid MacKay portrayed Jason 143, William Stryker's son who could create illusions.
+Keely Purvis portrayed the little girl whom Jason uses as an avatar when controlling Xavier.
+Cotter Smith portrayed US President McKenna, and Ty Olsson portrayed Mitchell Laurio, the security guard for Magneto's prison cell.
+Cameo appearances include Katie Stuart as Kitty Pryde, Bryce Hodgson as Artie Maddicks, Kea Wong as Jubilation Lee / Jubilee, Steve Bacic as Dr. Hank McCoy and Shauna Kain as Theresa Rourke / Siryn.
 Gambit's cameo was shot, but the footage was not used in the final cut.
-Also in the final scene with Xavier, a girl is seen dressed in a Native American style jacket, as well as a blond haired boy dressed in blue, played by Layke Anderson.
-These were confirmed to be Danielle Moonstar and Douglas Ramsey.
-Michael Dougherty and Dan Harris, the film's writers, cameo in scenes of Wolverine's Weapon X flashbacks as surgeons.
+Also in the final scene with Xavier, a girl is seen dressed in a Native American style jacket, as well as a blond-haired boy dressed in blue, played by Layke Anderson.
+In the film's DVD commentary, the two are identified as Danielle Moonstar and Douglas Ramsey.
+Michael Dougherty and Dan Harris, the film's writers, make cameo appearances as surgeons in Wolverine's flashbacks to his time at Weapon X. Chiara Zanni, who voiced Jubilee in X-Men: Evolution (2000–2003), appears as a White House tour guide at the start of the film.

-Development
+Production

 Writing

-The financial and critical success of X-Men persuaded 20th Century Fox to immediately commission a sequel.
+The financial and critical success of X-Men (2000) persuaded 20th Century Fox to immediately commission a sequel.
 Starting in November 2000, Bryan Singer researched various storylines (one of them being the Legacy Virus) of the X-Men comic book series.
 Singer wanted to study, "the human perspective, the kind of blind rage that feeds into warmongering and terrorism," citing a need for a "human villain".
-Bryan and producer Tom DeSanto envisioned X2 as the film series' equivalent to The Empire Strikes Back, in that the characters are "all split apart, and then dissected, and revelations occur that are significant... the romance comes to fruition and a lot of things happen".
+Bryan and producer Tom DeSanto envisioned X2 as the film series' equivalent to the Star Wars franchise's The Empire Strikes Back (1980), in that the characters are "all split apart, and then dissected, and revelations occur that are significant... the romance comes to fruition and a lot of things happen".
 Producer Avi Arad announced a planned November 2002 theatrical release date, while David Hayter and Zak Penn were hired to write separate scripts.
 Hayter and Penn combined what they felt to be the best elements of both scripts into one screenplay.
 Singer and Hayter worked on another script, finishing in October 2001.
-Penn was partially hired when he convinced Singer to not adapt "The Dark Phoenix Saga" storyline for the film, feeling that the franchise's universe should be established much more before "going cosmic".
-Instead, in what he feels was his major contribution to the project, Penn based the film's outline on Chris Claremont's graphic novel X-Men: God Loves, Man Kills before leaving to work in another movie.
+Penn was partially hired when he convinced Singer to not adapt the "Dark Phoenix Saga" storyline for the film, feeling that the franchise's universe should be established much more before "going cosmic".
+Instead, in what he feels was his major contribution to the project, Penn based the film's outline on Chris Claremont's graphic novel X-Men: God Loves, Man Kills (1982) before leaving to work on another film.